hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/06_automating_workflow.md

 Don't forget about the `scancel` command, should something go wrong and you need to cancel your jobs.

 > **NOTE:** All job schedulers are similar, but not the same.
 Once you understand how one works, you can transition to another one without too much trouble.
 They all have their pros and cons which are considered by the system administrators when picking one for a given HPC environment.
+Some examples of other job schedulers are LSF, SGE, PBS/Torque.

 ---
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*